phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 317482
+#Total Number of Tweets: 556306
-#Number of Clinton Tweets: 278303
+#Number of Trump Tweets: 318028
-#Number of Rubio Tweets: 96465
+#Number of Clinton Tweets: 278661
-#Number of Sanders Tweets: 76204
+#Number of Rubio Tweets: 96630
-#Number of Carson Tweets: 45203
+#Number of Sanders Tweets: 76387
-#Number of Bush Tweets: 32493
+#Number of Carson Tweets: 45336
-#Total Number of Tweets:
+#Number of Bush Tweets: 32552
 ---